benstoehr/cs425-sp19/mp2/doc.md

 ### Node connectivity

 At the appearnace of an "Introduce" command from the service, the ip and port will be added to the list of live addresses, `liveAddresses`.
+This is because we assume any command from the service is correct.

 When "Introduce" messages are received from other nodes, they are placed onto the `unknownAddresses` list.

-Once Then the node adds these address to `pending address list` and wait for their responses.
-Once it got the reply, it adds the address to `live address list`.
+In order to reduce the amount of connection checking, we opted to use UDP broadcasts to send all of our messages.

+After each group of messages are sent to each mode, there is a 10ms timeout that waits for a REPLY message.
+If this is not received, then the node is assumed to be dead and its address is moved out of the pendingAddresses list into the deadAddresses list.

 Please refer to: